 After eating, I shared my testimony with Jamie.
 My religious background and search for God as a teenager was similar to her story.
 I saw emptiness and confusion in Jamie’s deep brown eyes, and a wave of compassion flooded me.
 “God knows you and cares for you, Jamie.”
 With tears in her eyes, she confessed, “I’ve recently been thinking about God and want to know him better.
 This is what I need.”

 In the parking lot of the restaurant, I offered her a pamphlet that clearly explained who Jesus is.
 She eagerly reached for it and assured me she would read it.

-In weakness, I am learning what to pray so that I might taste more ecstasy that comes with leading others to Christ.
+In weakness, I am learning what to pray so that I might taste the ecstasy that comes with leading others to Christ more often.
 You, too, might experience a few evangelistic joy rides if you begin praying for the following:

 For God to give you a heart for the lost

 Being a mother to five children and being married to a minister can be overwhelming.
-I’m often consumed with schedules, appointments, chauffeuring, and a flurry of other activity.
-Unintentionally, I became apathetic towards those who didn't know Jesus.
-But once I began asking God to replace my selfishness with love for others, He gave me unending compassion for those around me.
+I’m often consumed with appointments, chauffeuring, and a flurry of other activities.
+Unintentionally, I become apathetic towards those who didn’t know Jesus.
+But once I begin asking God to replace my selfishness with love for others, he gives me unending compassion for those around me.

 “You did not choose me, but I chose you and appointed you so that you might go and bear fruit — fruit that will last — and so that whatever you ask in my name the Father will give you.
 This is my command: Love each other” (John 15:16,17).

 For God to give you sensitivity and boldness